gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ### Length of a linestring

-Our last API endpoint will consume a GeoJSON LineString object and return the length of it.
+The last API endpoint will consume a GeoJSON LineString object and return the length of it.
 This is straight forward and similar to the first endpoint, just expecting a linestring object instead of a polygon:

 ```python